3.5 miles N of Fowey

 Half a mile down the hill from Shepherd's Rest and you'll find yourself in the cute village of Lerryn.
 With its quaint stepping stones over the river, friendly village store and the Ship Inn; a 16th Century pub which has a newly renovated beer garden/BBQ area and serves delicious local produce, Lerryn is definitely worth a visit.
 There are some superb walks around here, or you can go by paddle power and hire a kayak to explore this beautiful estuary and its inlets.
-It's a short drive to Fowey, for boutique shops and a range of places to eat, Cardinham Woods, with its miles and miles of cycle trails, and Polkerris Beach, where you'll find a pub, cafe, gallery and restaurant.
-The impressive National Trust estate of Lanhydrock is very close, as is the antiques town of Lostwithiel and the hilltop castle ruins of Restormel, and it's not much further for the Eden Project, the Lost Gardens of Heligan or the historic harbour of Charlestown (Poldark!).
+It's a short drive to Fowey, for boutique shops and a range of places to eat.
+Cardinham Woods, with its miles and miles of cycle trails, and Polkerris Beach, where you'll find a pub, cafe, gallery and restaurant aren't far away.
+The impressive National Trust estate of Lanhydrock is very close, as is the antiques town of Lostwithiel and the hilltop castle ruins of Restormel, and it's not much further to the Eden Project, the Lost Gardens of Heligan or the historic harbour of Charlestown (Poldark!).
 That said, if you don't feel like venturing far, there's often something going on in Lerryn, whether it's a sailing festival, fair, art exhibition or simply quiz night in the pub.
-What you can always be sure of is a good helping of Cornish hospitality.

 Bed linen and towels are included in the price.
 There are no extra charges for cots or high chairs where they are listed in the property description on the website.

 There is a charge of £38 per pet per week or short break.

 A non-refundable booking fee of £35.00 is payable per booking.